today2098/ss/README.md

 $ ./iupdate.sh
 ```

-If you want to be able to use it for command anywhere, put the script on a path opened.
+If you want to be able to use it for a command anywhere, put the script on an opened path.

 ```
 $ cd ss/src